kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // Output:
     //   Access-Control-Allow-Headers: *
     //
+    // When the request is credentialed, the gateway must not specify the `*`
+    // wildcard in the `Access-Control-Allow-Headers` response header.
+When
-    // When the `allowHeaders` config field contains the "*" wildcard and the request
+    // also the `AllowCredentials` field is true and the `AllowHeaders` field
-    // is credentialed, the gateway must specify one or more
+    // is specified with the `*` wildcard, the gateway must specify one or more
     // HTTP headers in the value of the `Access-Control-Allow-Headers` response
     // header.
 The value of the header `Access-Control-Allow-Headers` is same as
     // the `Access-Control-Request-Headers` header provided by the client.
 If